ModernHumanAnatomy/MHACapstone/docs/capstone-evaluation.md

 In addition to grading the Capstone Project, Committee members must also complete and sign the official **Master of Science Comprehensive Exam Signature Form** from the Graduate School Office.

-For this report, Committee Members must sign off on one the following three options:
+For this report, Committee Members must sign off on one of the following three options:

 - [ ] Pass
 - [ ] Pass with Conditions
 - [ ] Fail

-To successfully graduate from the MHA program and to participate in the Graduation Commencement activities, students must receive a full "Pass" (with no conditions) on this form.
+To participate in the Graduation Commencement activities, students must receive a full "Pass" (with no conditions) on this form.

 ### Criteria for a "Pass"

-Often the timing between grading the Capstone Project and submitting the Comprehensive Exam Report are not aligned.
-So, Committee Members may need to sign off on the Comprehensive Exam Report before the Capstone Report is finalized and ready to be graded.
+Often, the timing between grading the Capstone Project for MHA and submitting the Comprehensive Exam Form to the Graduate School is not aligned.
+As a result, Committee Members may need to sign off on the Comprehensive Exam Form before the Capstone Report is finalized and ready to be graded.

-Committee Members may sign off on a "Pass" if they are in consensus and if the student has accomplished the following:
+Committee Members may sign off on a "Pass" if they reach consensus and if the student has accomplished the following:

 1. Submitted a nearly complete draft of the [Capstone Report](capstone-report-guidelines.md) (two weeks prior to the presentation)

 2. Successfully presented their Capstone Presentation (and received a passing grade).

 A "nearly complete" draft of the Capstone Report should need only minor revisions and/or some minor data analysis.
 Significant gaps in the creation of the deliverable, data collection, or in data analysis would not qualify as "nearly complete."
-Interpretation of the extent of needed revisions may differ between Committee Members. **If any committee member is concerned that the Draft still requires significant edits, they should communicate this concern to the Capstone Committee Chair.** The Chair should then convene the Committee to discuss these concerns and reach a unanimous decision upon whether the student should receive a Pass or one of the other options.
+Interpretation of the extent of needed revisions may differ between Committee Members. **If any committee member is concerned that the Draft still requires significant edits, they should communicate this concern to the Capstone Committee Chair.** The Chair should then convene the Committee to discuss these concerns.
+The Committee must reach a unanimous decision upon whether the student should receive a Pass or one of the other options.